Zooz/predator/README.md

 ## Features
 - **Distributed load**:  Predator supports unlimited number of load generators that produce load concurrently.
-- **Real time reports**: Predator aggreated all concurrent runs into one beautiful report in real time (latency, rps, status codes and more)
+- **Real time reports**: Predator aggregate all concurrent runs into one beautiful report in real time (latency, rps, status codes and more)
 - **Built for the cloud**:  Predator is built to take advantage of Kubernetes and DC/OS. it's integrated with those platform and is able to manage the load generators life cycles by it self.
 - **One click installation**:  Installed via one click in Kubernetes, DC/OS, or any other machine that has Docker.
-- **Supports 5 Diffrent databases**: Predator can ajust it self to persist data in Cassandra, Postgres, MySQL, MSSQL and SQLITE out of the box.
+- **Supports 5 Different databases**: Predator can adjust it self to persist data in Cassandra, Postgres, MySQL, MSSQL and SQLITE out of the box.
 - **Scheduled jobs**: Run any tests in recurring mode by cron expression.
-- **3rd partry metrics**:  Predator integrated with Promethues and Influx, just configure it via the config endpoint or the ui.
+- **3rd partry metrics**:  Predator integrated with Prometheus and Influx, just configure it via the config endpoint or the ui.
 - **Rich UI**: Predator offers rich UI side by side powerful REST API.
-- **Based on [artilliery.io](https://github.com/artilleryio/artillery)**: Predator uses artilliery as it's engine to fire the requests. the schema of creating tests via api is based on artilliery schema.
+- **Based on [artilliery.io](https://github.com/artilleryio/artillery)**: Predator uses artillery as it's engine to fire the requests. the schema of creating tests via api is based on artillery schema.

 ## Getting Started